 The IB Diploma is arguably the most respected pre-university academic qualification globally and will open the doors to top universities all around the world.
-If you keep your eye on Higher Education stories in the media, you will see that universities are seeking to attract IB Diploma students in growing numbers, and are adapting their entrance requirements to facilitate applications from them.
+Keeping an eye on Higher Education stories in the media, you will see that universities are seeking to attract IB Diploma students in growing numbers, and are adapting their entrance requirements to facilitate applications from them.